30 August 2018.

 With all this day-tripping, you’ll want to find a perfect place to base yourself in the city itself.
 Saranda is built around a tight bowl that rolls toward the sea so bear in mind that anything not on the road or two beside the waterfront will be uphill.

-For a more home-away-from-home experience, Airbnb is an excellent option and you’ll be glad to know Saranda has plenty of great apartments available right in the city.
+For a more homely experience, Airbnb is an excellent option and you’ll be glad to know Saranda has plenty of great apartments available right in the heart of the city.
+Check rates and availability here.